EPS sets in stone secondary-level media, technology program pathways

 The Nintendo video game character model took a week to print in the fab lab.

-Next fall, the high school will add an introductory course and a second hour of the year-long fab, after Parker said said over 200 students had signed up to take the year-long fab lab.
+Next fall, the high school will add an introductory course and a second hour of the year-long fab, after Parker said more than 200 students had signed up to take the year-long fab lab.

 The semester-long intro class will teach the basics of design software, the printers and the other technology in the lab.